cpske/ISP/assignment/ku-polls/iteration3.md

 ## Requirements

-Write your own Iteration Plan without copying text from this assignment.
+1. Create an Iteration 3 Plan in your wiki.
-Create an "Iteration 3" task board with your tasks.
+2. Add Iteration 3 tasks to your Project.
+Create an "Iteration 3" task board with these tasks.

-Implement the features and write unit tests for them.
+3. Write unit tests to verify this behavior.
+4. Add at least 2 demo users to your database.
+Document the login/password for these uses in README.md so we can run your app and submit votes.

 The project now has many unit tests, so consider refactoring the tests as recommended in the MDN Django Tutorial.

 - Create a `polls/tests` directory with an `__init__.py` file.
 - Divide your tests into separate files, grouped however makes sense, such as:
   ```